- Sep 24, 2012

 - 5.5 x 8.5 in.

 - 4 line illus.

-This powerful book is essential reading for anyone who wants to understand how we got into the subprime mess — and how we can get out.
-In a new preface to this powerful book, Shiller discusses the development of the crisis in relation to the ideas presented in The Subprime Solution.
+This powerful book is essential reading for anyone who wants to understand how we got into the subprime mess—and how we can get out.

 Awards and Recognition

 - Robert J. Shiller, Co-Winner of the 2013 Nobel Prize in Economics

 - Winner of the 2009 Bronze Medal in Finance/Investment/Economics, Independent Publisher Book Awards

 - Honorable Mention for the 2008 Award for Excellence in Business, Finance and Management, Association of American Publishers